 With MDR, there is no need to invest in an in-house SOC or hire threat hunters.
 You have a full security team on your side advising you along your security journey.

 A SIEM solution is the birds-eye view across the environment.
 It makes it possible to detect anomalies that would otherwise go unnoticed by aggregating and analyzing data across systems, apps, endpoints, and identities.
 SOAR goes a step further by ingesting alerts from SIEM and other tools to determine if the alert is an incident.
 If it is deemed malicious, SOAR automates the necessary response playbooks across integrated tools.
-Activity that cannot be resolved by the automed workflows is escalted to the Security Operations Center (SOC) team for futher investigation.
+Activity that cannot be resolved by the automed workflows is escalated to the Security Operations Center (SOC) team for further investigation.

 Having SIEM and SOAR platforms benefit businesses by

 - reducing time-consuming common threat investigation manual processes

 - showing how each threat fits in with the global view of threats

 - prioritizing threats and notifying you when you need to act